artwork of a blue sky, green grass and white trees

 The group received the department's apology, and agreed to form the Respectful Rematriation and Repatriation Ceremony Council (RRRC Council) to assist the university in this work.

-RRRC Council gives guidance and directions
+RRRC Council gives guidance and direction on:

 Respectful Rematriation and Repatriation is Ceremony and the RRRC Council reminds us that this is also an opportunity for healing from colonial violence.

-University of Manitoba's commitment to Indigenous descendant communities
+Commitment to Indigenous descendant communities

 Formal apology